 MailChimp is useful for anyone who wants to distribute an email newsletter to a number of people.
 The service, which launched in 2001, sends billions per month on behalf of its users and is free for anyone who doesn't have a massive mailing list.

 The iPhone app, which is a free download, does many of the same things as the desktop client but in a miniature format.
 Lists can be checked, created, edited and emails sent to recipients.
 Analytics for emails – who opened it, where, and so on – can also be viewed, giving valuable insights on-the-go.

 For those who manage a mailing list via MailChimp, the iOS app is a good thing to have installed on your device.

 Good to-do list apps are in high demand as the iPhone becomes more and more ingrained into our daily lives.
 Setting a reminder for long- or short-term goals, tasks, and objectives is an easy way to keep track of everything.

 Apple recently beefed up its iOS-based offerings with a new Notes app, which features tick boxes, and a refreshed Reminders app.
 While these two efforts are good they don't come anywhere near Things 3, which has apps across the iPhone, iPad, and Mac.

 Things is, essentially, the king of all to-do apps with a list of features that is too lengthy to go into fully, but starts at simple cross-device syncing and ends somewhere around creating tasks that are labelled and repeat every other week.
 For people with lots to do, Things can't be beaten.

 Saving articles for offline use is handy in so many ways.
-Commuting, for example, is far more tolerable with a lengthy piece from The Atlantic, London Review of Books, or any other publication that is saved offline and therefore not subject to a spotty internet connection.
+Commuting, for example, is far more tolerable with a lengthy piece from The Atlantic, Financial Times, London Review of Books, or any other publication that is saved offline and therefore not subject to a spotty internet connection.